 Schools purchasing multiple copies, lab packs, or site licenses of software and online subscriptions should consult with the IT staff to ensure compliance with technical requirements.
 Teachers are encouraged to contact department heads or subject area supervisors to address curricular issues.
 Newer versions of previously approved software will only need to have the technical requirements checked by the technician.

-Technology Standards for Students
+echnology Standards for Students

 Grades K-2